chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 ## Testing

-We've migrated to react new context API as well as restructured our entire context structure.
-To keep up to date using our test provider.
+We’ve migrated to [React’s new context API](https://reactjs.org/docs/context.html) while restructuring Polaris’ entire context structure.
+Using the Polaris test provider will allow you to keep up to date Polaris' internal contexts.

 In v3, you could hook into Polaris’ context types.